-This departure makes me the effect of a balm after these terrifying events.
-There is something soothing to contemplate the Earth from above, to glide over the time zones at night, to leave one world for another.
-The iPhone is transformed into moment sensor.
+This departure makes me feel like a balm after these terrifying events.
+There is something soothing about contemplating the Earth from above, sliding across time zones at night, leaving one world for another.
+The iPhone turns into a moment sensor.

-It's a long journey, then.
-It starts in Rennes station, with the TGV that takes me directly to Charles de Gaulle airport in Paris.
-About 3 hours of travel.
+It's a long journey, therefore.
+It starts at Rennes station, with the TGV which takes me directly to Charles-de-Gaulle airport in Paris.
+Approximately 3 hours journey.

 First aerial section: Paris-Jakarta via Dubai on Emirates Airlines.
-About 14 hours in the air and a short stop in the middle.
-Upon arrival, I planned a night of rest near Jakarta airport before taking off again the next day for Papua.
+About 14 hours in the air and a short stopover in the middle.
+Upon arrival, I planned a night's rest near the Jakarta airport before taking off the next day for Papua.

-Second air journey: Jakarta-Sorong via Makassar on Garuda Airlines.
-Nearly 6 hours in the air with a stop a little longuette in the middle.
+Second air route: Jakarta-Sorong via Makassar on Garuda Airlines.
+Nearly 6 hours in the air with a somewhat long stopover in the middle.

-I arrive in Sorong at dawn.
-There is only about a fifteen minute drive to the pier and an hour and a half of fast boat crossing to reach my goal: Kri Island.
+I arrive in Sorong at daybreak.
+There are only about fifteen minutes of driving to the pier and an hour and a half of crossing by speedboat to reach my goal: Kri Island.

-I am often asked the question of the time spent in transport ...
-For this trip, ladle from Rennes, it is about 24 hours in all.
-With stops and if we agree a night of rest, it takes a total of two days to rally Raja Ampat from Europe!
+I am often asked the question of time spent in transport ...
+For this trip, with a ladle, from Rennes, this represents about 24 hours in all.
+With stopovers and if you have a night's rest, it takes close to two days in total to reach Raja Ampat from Europe!
 But it's worth it.

 During the crossing between Sorong and Kri, a school of dolphins crosses our path, like a happy omen.
-When the familiar triangle of Kri begins to become clear on the horizon, I do not hold it anymore!
+When the familiar Kri triangle begins to sharpen on the horizon, I can't take it anymore!

 I'm going to find the island I've been dreaming of for so long months.
-I will see again the pontoon of Sorido Bay Resort and his incredible blue hole in the middle of the coral.
-And above all, this fabulous, extraordinary, unique profusion of life under water.
+I will see again the pontoon of Sorido Bay Resort and its incredible blue hole in the middle of the coral.
+And above all, this fabulous, extraordinary, unique profusion of life underwater.
 Raja Ampat, finally!

-A brief historical-political reminder: the western half of the island of New Guinea, once colonized by the Dutch, was annexed by Indonesia in 1963.
-The Indonesians acted as invaders and the army committed massacres.
-A Papuan separatist movement continues to take action and the Indonesian authorities do not hesitate to brutally repress any demonstration, even peaceful.
-Just recently, in 2017, almost twenty years later the Biak massacre (1998), the Indonesian military and police have carried out mass arrests in Nabire and Sentani, whilea petition for West Papua tries to make the voice of the Papuans heard on the international scene.
-I close the parenthesis, but when we go there as a tourist, we must be aware that the region is unstable and not quite a "paradise" for everyone ...
+A brief historical-political reminder: the western half of the island of New Guinea, formerly colonized by the Dutch, was annexed by Indonesia in the 1960s.
+The Indonesians behaved like invaders and the army committed massacres.
+Nowadays, a Papuan separatist movement continues to take action and the Indonesian authorities do not hesitate to brutally repress any demonstration, even peaceful ones.
+Riots broke out in August 2019 in West Papua, in Manokwari, Sorong and Fakfak, in particular, after the arrest in Java of pro-independence Papuan students, against a background of racist tensions: the Indonesian government then cut the internet in Papua and sent a thousand soldiers as reinforcement ...
+In 2017, almost twenty years later the Biak massacre (1998), the Indonesian military and police have carried out mass arrests in Nabire and Sentani, whilea petition for West Papua tried to make the voice of Papuans heard on the international scene that same year.
+I close the parenthesis, but when you travel there as a tourist, you have to be aware that the region is unstable and not quite a "paradise" for everyone...